 Resource Library: Career Center

-The Executive Career Center contains information and resources relating specifically to executives and others at a senior level who are making a job or career change.
+The Career Center contains information and resources relating specifically to executives and others at a senior level who are making career changes.
 What worked for you when you were younger and/or at a much lower level will not work for you now.
 Why do I say this?
-Because it didn’t work for me when I was in transition despite suggestions from recruiters and authors on job search at a senior level, many of whom gave conflicting advice or advice that was not practical.
+Because it didn’t work for me when I was in transition despite suggestions from recruiters and authors on job search at a senior level, many of whom gave conflicting advice or theoretical advice that was not practical.